 Phlox paniculata or tall garden phlox is a backbone plant in the perennial cottage garden.
 Here’s how to grow this must-have plant.

 Scabiosa or Pincushion flowers bloom all summer if kept deadheaded.
 It doesn’t like clay, but if you feed it – it blooms like mad.
-Here’s the rest of the growing instructions.
+Here are the rest of the growing instructions.

-Trollius or Globeflower are bright yellow relatives of the buttercup (but far better garden plants) and can be grown and propagated with instructions here.
+Trollius or Globeflower are bright yellow relatives of the buttercup (but far better garden plants) and can be grown and propagated with the proper instructions.

 Veronica is one of the great blue flowers of the sunny perennial border, and you should grow it for this reason alone.
 Here are a few other reasons.